smaniotto/coding-style/README.md

 1. [Python Documentation](#python-documentation)

 ### 2.1 Python Syntax
-Line width should have maximum 79 characters.
-Follow the PEP8 recommendations.
+Line width should have a maximum of 79 characters.

 When calling a method or class, use named arguments.
 ```python